phu0ngng/nccl/doc/source/env.rst

 ---------------
 (since 2.11)

 Set it to a suffix string to choose among multiple NCCL net plugins.
-This setting will cause NCCL to look for file “libnccl-net-<suffix>.so” instead of the default "libnccl-net.so".
+This setting will cause NCCL to look for the file “libnccl-net-<suffix>.so” instead of the default "libnccl-net.so".

 For example, setting ``NCCL_NET_PLUGIN=aws`` will cause NCCL to use libnccl-net-aws.so (provided that it exists on the system).
 Setting ``NCCL_NET_PLUGIN=none`` will cause NCCL not to use any plugin.